fragtion/pngr/README.md

 ## Additional arguments:
 `--braille` Use Unicode braille rendering for the graphs.
 Allows for higher resolution (twice as many horizontal points).

+`--stretch` Stretch data to fill the full width before the buffer is full.
+Default is to scroll in from the right with the left side black.

 `--rows x` Force the graph grid to use x many rows.
 Columns auto-adjust unless --cols is also supplied.

 `--cols x` Force the graph grid to use x many columns.
 Rows auto-adjust unless --rows is also supplied.